Markov cubature rules for polynomial processes: Conclusions

 \section{Conclusions}

-In this paper we study discretizations of polynomial processes, via moment-matching conditions, using finite state Markov processes.
+In this paper we study discretizations of polynomial processes, via moment conditions, using finite state Markov processes.
 We call these discretizations Markov cubature rules.
-The polynomial property allows us to conduct our analysis using algebraic techniques.
+The polynomial property allows us to conduct our analysis using algebraic techniques; see Theorems~\ref{thm:continuouscubature} and~\ref{thm:discretecubature}.
 Due to Kolmogorov's continuity lemma the moment matching conditions in continuous time for polynomial diffusions are too stringent.
-We study instead the existence of relaxed versions of Markov cubature rules.
-Our two main results are Theorem~\ref{thm:liftedcubature} and Theorem~\ref{thm:discretecubature}.
-Theorem~\ref{thm:liftedcubature}, together with Proposition~\ref{prop:signmeasure}, shows that if asymptotic moments exist, then it is possible to construct continuous time lifted Markov cubature rules whose state space lies in the set of signed measures.
-Moreover, under stronger assumptions on the asymptotic moments, we prove in Theorem~\ref{thm:discretecubature} the existence Markov cubature rules in discrete time.
+We study instead relaxed versions of Markov cubature rules.
+A possible relaxation allowing negative transition ``probabilities'' shows not to be useful for probabilistic applications; see Section~\ref{sec:negativeweights}.
+We instead retain two other relaxations of the Markov cubature problem that are more useful.
+In Section~\ref{sec:approxMarkov} we show how to find approximate Markov cubature rules by means of a quadratic programming problem.
+We then illustrate with examples how to employ this approximation to solve time-dependent problems, like the valuation of American options.
+In these examples the method performs well.
+Then, in Section~\ref{sec:discrete} we discuss conditions on the asymptotic moments that allow the construction of discrete time Markov cubature rules; see Theorem~\ref{thm:discretecubature}.
+We also illustrate through a numerical example the use of these discrete rules on longer time grids.
+A systematic analysis of computational cost, accuracy, and convergence falls outside the scope of the present paper, but is an interesting topic for future research.